-Whether that be vegan friendly blood tests done in a private laboratory or ensuring that your ear care is in tip top condition, to prevent ear wax build up, being a vegetarian encompasses dietary requirements, healthcare costs and exercise routines just as much as a non vegetarian does.
-For example when it comes to protecting your ears an ear care and cleaning clinic like Auris Ear Care will ensure that you never have to worry about premature deafness, which is important regardless of whether you are a vegetarian, vegan or meat eater.
+Whether that be vegan friendly blood tests done in a private laboratory, or ensuring that your ear care is in tip top condition, to prevent ear wax build up, being a vegetarian encompasses dietary requirements, healthcare costs and exercise routines just as much as a non-vegetarian does.
 From being mindful of how your diet affects your mental health to getting vegan tests to see whether you have any allergies to animal proteins , here are four helpful tips for being a healthy vegetarian.

 Make Your Mental Health A Priority- Your Mind Is Just as Important As Your Body

-So look for fresh fruit and vegetables that are known to boost mental health and work on adding more fresh ingredients to your diet like tofu, jackfruit and banana blossom, instead of just using processed ingredients with Beyond Meat, as delicious as they are.
+So look for fresh fruit and vegetables that are known to boost mental health and work on adding more fresh ingredients to your diet like tofu, jackfruit and banana blossom, instead of just using processed ingredients such as those found in Beyond Meat, as delicious as their burgers are.
 That’s not to say that you have to cut out meat substitutes entirely, as vegetarians like myself will use Quorn and soya proteins alongside our meals to add that ‘meaty texture’ to our foods.
 This is especially prevalent for vegetarians like myself who like the taste and texture of ‘meat’ but gave up meat for ethical reasons, whether that be for animal rights like myself, the environment or anything else.
-I gave up meat because I was concerned for the welfare of animals and horrified by the treatment of animals which made me follow a vegan lifestyle in all but diet, which is predominantly vegetarian, and while I see no difference in my health, it did make me feel conscientiously better.
+I gave up meat because I was concerned for the welfare of animals and was horrified by the treatment of animals which made me follow a vegan lifestyle in all but diet, which is predominantly vegetarian.
+While I see no difference in my health, it did make me feel conscientiously better.
 But despite my diet I often have periods of poor mental health with diagnosed depression and anxiety, which could also be linked to my poor diet and is something that I need to work on, as I know that my diet is not the best.

 Some foods that are known to boost a positive mindset include carrots, dark leafy greens such as spinach, lettuce, cucumber, apples, bananas, grapefruit, other citrus fruits, fresh berries and kiwis.
 But the best ‘diet’ to improve and boost our mental health according to Psycom is Mediterranean as a study that looked at the dietary habits of adults aged 65 and older living in the Mediterranean region found those who followed a traditional Mediterranean diet reported significantly less depression than those who didn’t stick to the diet.
 They were also on the whole more physically active, more educated and had fewer cases of diabetes showing that there is a combination of factors that might influence depression levels rather than just diet alone.
 This is because the Mediterranean diet is filled with fresh fruits and vegetables, grains and legumes which brings more nutrients into your diet that is associated with lower levels of depression.